It Pays to Be Nice: The Benefits of Cooperating in Markets

 94 Pages Posted: 6 Nov 2017 Last revised: 5 Feb 2020

-This paper contributes to the experimental literature by examining the causal effect of partner choice opportunities on the earnings of different cooperative types.
-Drawing on insights from the Indirect Evolutionary Approach and Adam Smith’s Classical Theory, we first elicit cooperative types and then randomly assign subjects to a repeated prisoner’s dilemma game, with either mutual partner choice or random matching.
+We contribute to the experimental literature by examining the causal effect of partner choice opportunities on the earnings of different cooperative types.
+We first elicit cooperative types and then randomly assign subjects to a repeated prisoner’s dilemma game, with either mutual partner choice or random matching.
 In each round, the individual who fails to attain a partner is excluded from the group.
-The results from three experiments show that partner choice allows cooperators to outperform free riders, that cooperators tend to earn more than free riders and that cooperators are less frequently excluded.
+The results from three experiments show that mutual partner choice enables cooperators to outperform free riders; cooperators tend to earn more than free riders and are less frequently excluded.
+Our findings are robust with respect to varying group size and whether subjects are reminded about their entire or only their recent partner and contribution history.

 JEL Classification: D02, C91, C92